Cqalvesp/Fraud_Detection/README.md

 This project is an end-to-end machine learning pipeline for **credit card fraud detection**, built to handle highly **imbalanced datasets**.
 The goal is to identify fraudulent transactions with high accuracy while minimizing false positives.

-The project demonstrates skills in **data preprocessing, machine learning, deep learning with PyTorch, and handling imbalanced data**, all while following best practices in data science project structure.
+The project demonstrates **data preprocessing, machine learning, deep learning with PyTorch, and handling imbalanced data**, all while following best practices in data science project structure.

 ---